On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Conclusion

 Experiments, run on the reference benchmark EuroSAT dataset, have shown that the proposed QCNN worked successfully for the multiclass classification of EO scenes.
 Firstly, we demonstrated that the architecture with entanglement led to better results by a significant margin with respect to the others.
 Secondly, the quantum layer has allowed to reach better results than its classical counterpart.
 Moreover, all the code and experiments presented in this paper have been collected and made available open access in the GitHub page \cite{githubrepo}.
 This material, along with the background on QC given in this article, will hopefully be a useful tool to help the \textit{Geo-science and Remote Sensing} community tackling EO problems with this cutting-edge technology.

+Regarding the classical component, which is required for data embedding given the current capacity of NISQ devices, straightforward future work will consist in exploring more powerful networks for data encoding (e.g. compressing the image information in such a way that it may be encoded on the quantum layer).
+Regarding the quantum component, future work will aim at increasing the proportion of quantum processing in the hybrid approach.
+Indeed, more complex quantum circuits are expected to enhance the learning power of the model.
+In particular, quantum convolutions could be examined to incorporate spatial information and invariance in the processing.

-Straightforward future works will consist in exploring more complex networks for data embedding (compressing the image information in a small-enough number of variable to be encoded on the quantum layer) with an expected further improve of performances.
-More fundamentally, the understanding of the probabilistic mechanisms at work in the quantum layers will represent the key to design better models, develop deep quantum learning, and eventually apply it to many real-life applications.
+More fundamentally, the understanding of the probabilistic mechanisms at work in the quantum layers will represent the key to design better models, develop deep quantum learning, and eventually implement it to many real-life applications.